skittleson/DoCodeThatMatters/src/automate-sprinkler-with-tasmota.md

 * ⏳ If weather forecast is rainy then skip watering.
 Notify me when this occurs.
 (Most off-the-shelf sprinklers can do this sort of)
 * ⏳ Send to notification to any platform I want (AWS, Gmail, IFTTT, Alexa, etc... )
 * ⏳ Moisture sensor

-## Research

-No over-the-shelf sprinkler system for a reasonable price can do ALL of this!
-How to do this for less, better, and low effort?
-The best solution is a mixed of inexpensive hardware and customizable open source software.
-Yes, there is some learning here but it's only the initial effort that can be a hurdle.

 ### Hardware